stopforumspam/veracrypt_browser_cache/README.md

 3. configure to run with highest privileges, and to run whether user is logged on or not
 4. configure trigger to run on system start
 5. configure action to start a program and locate the vera.cmd
-6. edit vera.cmd to provide the path to where openssl.exe is located
+6. edit vera.cmd to provide the path to where openssl.exe is located.  increase the default 200M to meet your needs
 7. reboot or run the scheduled task

 firefox